View More Images

 The silence still pervades but at this time of year the cicadas, whose shrill calls punctuate summer days, are nowhere to be heard.

-A quick vehicle transfer brings us to Akakura Onsen, where we stay for the next two nights.
+A little further on, we arrive at Akakura Onsen, where we stay for the next two nights.
 Our accommodation tonight is another Japanese inn with onsen hot spring baths.
 Here, we also enjoy a sumptuous evening meal.

 Meals: Breakfast, lunch & dinner provided.